Blog > Ecommerce

 Breaking this down:

-• Days Inventory Outstanding (DIO) measures how many days a business holds onto inventory before turning that stock into sales
+1. Days Inventory Outstanding (DIO) measures how many days a business holds onto inventory before turning that stock into sales.
+It's calculated using the cost of goods sold (COGS) and average inventory values from your income statement and balance sheet.

-• Days Sales Outstanding (DSO) captures how many days on average the business waits after a sale to collect payment from customers
+2. Days Sales Outstanding (DSO) captures how many days on average the business waits after a sale to collect payment from customers.
+This metric focuses on credit sales and the collections process.

-• Days Payable Outstanding (DPO) measures how swiftly the company pays its own expenses
+3. Days Payable Outstanding (DPO) measures how swiftly the company pays its own expenses, reflecting the average accounts payable period.

 Example: Wayfair